Logs

 If the service is built via the Qovery CI pipeline, you will get access to the build logs.

-At the end of the deployment, a final message is emitted confirming if the deployment was successful or not and, in case of issue, it provides you with some information on how to solve the issue.
+At the end of the deployment, a final message is emitted confirming if the deployment was successful or not and, in case of an issue, it provides you with some information on how to solve the issue.

 You can use the Troubleshoot section to investigate any issue you might encounter during the deployment of your services.